Amcache on Windows Server: cadence, coverage, and quirks

 Domain controller 4-12 MB

-A jumphost — a server that admins RDP into for cross-domain work — tends to look more like a workstation than a server: lots of interactive activity, lots of administrative tooling, lots of ad-hoc downloads.
+A jumphost (a server admins RDP into for cross-domain work) tends to look more like a workstation than a server: lots of interactive activity, lots of administrative tooling, lots of ad-hoc downloads.
 These are also the highest-value Server hives in most investigations.

 Less LOLBIN noise, more LOLBIN signal#